Skip to content

 gt checkout / gt cojj editSwitch to commit

-gt up / gt u(see below)Move up one
+gt up / gt ujj edit <change-id>Move up one

-gt down / gt d(see below)Move down one
+gt down / gt djj edit <change-id>Move down one

 gt top / gt tjj stack-topGo to top of stack

-Note: JJ doesn’t have direct “up/down one commit” commands because its commit model is different.
-Use jj edit <change-id> to jump to any commit, or jj stack-top / jj stack-bottom to go to the ends.
+Note: JJ doesn’t have direct “up/down one commit” commands.
+Use jj edit <change-id> to jump to any commit, or jj stack-top to go to the top.

 Reorganizing